parsiya/parsiya.net/content/post/2020/2020-04-05-int-golang-spotthebug/index.markdown

   64 bits on 64-bit machines.
 * The Go playground is running on a 32-bit machine.
 * Don't use `int`.

-* I finished this blog at 3 AM.
+I finished this blog at 3 AM and I feel like the below XKCD does the trick.
+Notice the `WRONG` with underscores, the person on the internet might not be really wrong here but the writer feels like they are.

 {{< imgcap title="Source: https://xkcd.com/386/" src="06-duty_calls.png" >}}